top of page

 The frigate U.S.S.
-Constitution was constructed after the U.S. War of Independence, together with five other fast frigates, to protect American Shipping from the Barbary Pirates.
+Constitution (Old Ironsides)was constructed after the U.S. War of Independence, together with five other fast frigates, to protect American Shipping from the Barbary Pirates.
 The United States engaged in a war with the Barbary Pirates between the War of Independence and the War of 1812.
 A frigate is a navel vessel of war carrying 30-44 guns.

 It was a faster warship than the larger multi-gun deck “ships-of-the-line” and, therefore, could escape superior enemy firepower while still serving as a powerful warship.
 The U.S.S.
 Constitution served its country admirably in the War of 1812 and never lost a battle.
 Because of her thick solid-oak construction, enemy cannonballs would be seen to bounce off her sides, hence gaining the name “Old Ironsides.”
 The ship is currently preserved and on display in the Boston Harbor.
 Once slated for demolition, a poem written by Oliver Wendell Holmes, M.D., so aroused the American citizens that it was decided to preserve and rebuild the U.S.S.
 Constitution.
 She currently sits as a floating museum and serves as the Flagship of the United States Navy.